rixx/books.rixx.de/data/reviews/christopher-logue/war-music/index.md

 shield / As microphones on politicians’ stands:", and you know exactly what to picture.
 ‘Laid his trunk open from shoulder to hip – / Like a beauty-queen’s sash.’ is brutal, yes (the whole book shows that Logue knows how brutal and unappetising war is), and wonderfully evocative.
 And these modern comparisons mix very well with the epic nature of the
-book: Describing gods as "With faces like NO ENTRY signs they hurried through the clouds." feels *good*.
+book: Describing gods as "With faces like NO ENTRY signs they hurried through the clouds." is *good*.
 Or maybe my favourite example:

 <blockquote>